liuhaifeng0212/liuhaifeng0212.github.io/_pages/about.md

 <!--* <span style="color:red">New!!</span> Our paper "[Learning interpretable cellular and gene signature embeddings from single-cell transcriptomic data](https://www.biorxiv.org/content/10.1101/2021.01.13.426593v1.full)", collaborated with Prof. Yue Li at McGill Univesity, has been accepted to [Nature Communications](https://www.nature.com/ncomms/).
 Congrats to the leading author Yifan Zhao and Huiyu Cai.-->

 Currently, I am looking for a job as a university faculty member in China (国内教职或海外博后) to further my research experience.
-Please contact me if you are interested.
+Please contact me if you are interested (liuhaifeng0212@qq.com).

 Research Interests